 So what exactly is a framework, how does it differ from the standards, and how does the California Healthy Youth Act fit into the equation?
-Check out the brief video above, check out our one-page guide, or keep reading below.
+Watch the brief video above, check out our one-page guide, or keep reading below.

 Health Education Content Standards for California Public Schools (2008)

 Just as there are state-adopted standards for English, math, science and other subjects, content standards were approved in 2008 for health education, describing the knowledge and skills that all students should possess.
 These, of course, vary greatly by grade level.